Willena/super-go-mod-proxy/README.md

 hosted.
 For example, module name would be something like `myCompany.com/myGroup/module` and the repository is located at `http://git.private.local/myGroup/module`.
 This is then transparent for the go client.

-#### DiskCaching plugin

-Save fetched result to local disk in order to avoid re-downloading the content from the remote if nothing changed.
-Can